 $45 = 2 nights campground

 Another Special Stop at an RV Related Shop

 We had ordered them about 5 weeks earlier, not expecting to be in the area.
 When we realized we would be driving right by the area, we couldn’t pass up the opportunity to meet the staff and see where and how they are built.
-We plan to share a dedicated video about our new Magne shades and Tire covers soon.
+We plan to share more about our new Magne shades and Tire covers soon.

 After the install, we stayed the night in the parking lot, dry camping with solar and batteries.

 Onto Our Original Destination